 This eggless carrot cake is made with no eggs and a secret ingredient to keep it moist and delicious.
 Made with fresh carrots and a tangy lemon frosting!

 What do you do when you are hanging out for a carrot cake but you are egg free?
 Make this delicious vegan carrot cake.
-Made with fresh carrots, crunchy pecans and luscious vegan lemon butter cream to top it off!
+Made with fresh carrots, crunchy pecans, and luscious vegan lemon buttercream to top it off!

-Eggless cake making can be tricky.
-Eggs provide a lot of things in baking including moisture, fats and structural integrity.
+Eggless cake-making can be tricky.
+Eggs provide a lot of things in baking including moisture, fats, and structural integrity.
 So when baking without eggs you need to think carefully about what the eggs are doing in the recipe and how to bake without them.

-Even with the apple sauce making egg free cake can be tricky and can be prone to going flat or sinking in the middle.
+Even with the apple sauce making egg-free cake can be tricky and can be prone to going flat or sinking in the middle.

-- Pre heat your oven - Turn it on about ten minutes before you put your cake in, longer is fine.
+- Preheat your oven - Turn it on about ten minutes before you put your cake in, longer is fine.

 - Get it in the oven quickly - The leavening agents will start reacting as soon as they come in contact with the wet ingredients.
 Once mixed get your cake into the tin and into the oven asap.

 Carrots: it wouldn't be a carrot cake without carrots!
 Freshly grated carrots are best for this recipe.
 Look for smaller carrots if possible as they are likely to be sweeter and less woody.
-You can not substitute with caned or frozen carrots, they need to be fresh.
+You can not substitute with canned or frozen carrots, they need to be fresh.

 Cinnamon: ground cinnamon is a traditional spice to add to carrot cake.

 Nutmeg: some ground nutmeg is another traditional carrot cake spice and pairs beautifully with the carrots.